- L’Autre Chemin

 The advantages of your stay:

-• Your accommodations are based on a half-board basis (excluding the Puy-en-Velay and Alès stops, which are included in the overnight stay and breakfast plan).
+- Your accommodations are based on a half-board basis (excluding the Alès stop if option selected which is booked with B&B basis).

 Cover photos: Le Puy-en-Velay Tourist Office – Luc Olivier